bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 * Fill in the required information

-    > As soon as the desired asset is selected, the app computes the asset's fingerprint and opens REGISTER PROPERTY RIGHTS screen which allows users to provide more detailed information for the asset.
+    > As soon as the desired asset is selected, the app computes the asset's fingerprint and opens the **REGISTER PROPERTY RIGHTS** screen, which allows users to provide more detailed information about the asset.

     >* Currently, the `PROPERTY NAME` and `NUMBER OF BITMARKS TO ISSUE` fields are mandatory.

-    >* For each `Asset`, we are able to issue multiple `Bitmark Certificates` - defined by  `number of bitmarks` in the REGISTER PROPERTY RIGHTS screen.
+    >* For each `Asset`, a user can issue multiple `Bitmark Certificates` - defined by  `number of bitmarks` in the **REGISTER PROPERTY RIGHTS** screen.

     <div style="background-color: #efefef; text-align: center;">
         <img src="images/RegisteringProperties_5.png" alt="Register Property Rights screen" title="Register Property Rights screen" width="250" style="padding: 20px" />